Check out my updated Tips For Mixing Music

-To fix this, I would do is bounce the song to CD/Mp3 So I could hear it on my iPod, car system, friend’s car system as well as other studios.
-This helped tremendously, not only did it improve my mixes but it taught me how to listen to and really understand what my monitors were telling me.
+To fix this, I would bounce the song to CD/Mp3 so I could hear it on my iPod, car system, friend’s car system as well as other studios.
+This helped tremendously, not only did it improve my mixes but it taught me how to listen and really understand what my monitors were telling me.
 I learned what to trust and what not to with these little experiments.

 7. Learn Your Basic Mixing Tools

 Understanding and knowing how to use (and when to use) basic mixing tools is vital to the outcome of your mix.
 It would be wise for you to get an understanding of the following tools:

 There are more, but these are the main ones you need to focus on.

 8. We Don’t Want Any (Red)

 For those of us that use hardware units such as: